postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-parameters.md

 1. Add one or more parameters to the template method and annotate them with the <xref:Metalama.Framework.Aspects.CompileTimeAttribute> custom attribute.
 The type parameter can have arbitrary constraints, but the current version of Metalama will ignore them when expanding the template.

-2. In your implementation of the `BuildAspect` method, when adding the advice by calling a method of the <xref:Metalama.Framework.Aspects.IAdviceFactory> interface, pass the parameter values as an anonymous object to the `args` argument like this: `args: new { T1 = typeof(int), T2 = field.Type }` where `T1` and `T2` and the exact names of the template parameters (the name matching is case sensitive).
+2. In your implementation of the `BuildAspect` method, when adding the advice by calling a method of the <xref:Metalama.Framework.Advising.IAdviceFactory> interface, pass the parameter values as an anonymous object to the `args` argument like this: `args: new { T1 = typeof(int), T2 = field.Type }` where `T1` and `T2` and the exact names of the template parameters (the name matching is case sensitive).

 ### Alternative